seemslegit42/aevon-os/docs/READ-THIS-DO-NOT-DELETE.md

 AI Tools for Business | Google Workspace, accessed June 13, 2025, https://workspace.google.com/solutions/ai/
 Agentic AI Orchestration: Definitions, Use Cases & Software - Warmly, accessed June 13, 2025, https://www.warmly.ai/p/blog/agentic-ai-orchestration
 What is AI Orchestration?
 21+ Tools to Consider in 2025 - Akka, accessed June 13, 2025, https://akka.io/blog/ai-orchestration-tools
+what a waste of time... you could have just said you read it and will be my fucking copilot. now get it done